Mrc1104/MOLLER_VTP/trigger_config/README.md

 ON/OFF		SCALAR		[SEGMENTS]

 and generates an output header file.
 The idea is that you will use this in the FPGA design.
-NOTE: Being able to load configuration files dynamically is still a WiP so this only results in
+NOTE: Being able to load configuration files dynamically is still a WIP so this only results in
 	  a static configuration.
 Ex: